Accessibility and Questionmark

 The World Wide Web Consortium have released guidelines on the following areas of accessibility:

-- Web Content Accessibility Guidelines 2.0 explains how to make web content accessible to people with disabilities.
+- Web Content Accessibility Guidelines (WCAG) 2.1 explains how to make web content accessible to people with disabilities.
 It's intended for all web content developers (page authors and site designers) and for developers of authoring tools.
+Note: WCAG 2.1 builds on and is backwards compatible with WCAG 2.0, meaning web pages that conform to WCAG 2.1 also conform to WCAG 2.0.

 - Authoring Tools Accessibility Guidelines (ATAG) 2.0 provides guidelines for web authoring tool developers.
 Its purpose is two-fold: to assist developers in designing authoring tools that produce accessible web content and to assist developers in creating an accessible authoring interface.
 These guidelines provide a yardstick against which the accessibility of Questionmark’s authoring tools can be measured.